Geometric Criticality in Scale-Invariant Networks

-\paragraph*{\textbf{Topological shortcuts.}} We first consider the general case of regular lattices, where long-range connections are introduced by rewiring a fraction of the links.
-This is done by independently considering each endpoint of the links and randomly reconnecting it with a probability $p_r$, while preserving the total number of edges in the network.
+\paragraph*{\textbf{Topological shortcuts.}} We first consider the general case of regular lattices, where long-range connections are introduced by rewiring a fraction of the links. \new{This is achieved by independently rewiring each link endpoint with probability $p_r$}, while preserving the total number of edges in the network.
 Fig.~\ref{SW-nets}(a) shows the heat capacity as a function of the diffusion time for a 2D square network with varying rewiring probabilities.
 From now on, we consider the resulting giant component of the perturbed structure.
-As the rewiring probability increases, the plateau in the heat capacity narrows, until the early-time heat capacity peak vanishes, signaling the complete loss of translational symmetry (see the saddle point on the solid black curve in the inset).
+As the rewiring probability increases, the plateau in the heat capacity narrows, until the early-time heat capacity peak vanishes, \new{signaling the breakdown of translational symmetry} (see the saddle point on the solid black curve in the inset).
 Considering this first peak as a hallmark of lattice-scale order, we quantify this transition by examining the derivative of the heat capacity at the characteristic time of the first peak (see Fig.~\ref{SW-nets}(b)).
 Through finite-size scaling analyses, as reported in Fig.~\ref{SW-nets}(c), we confirm the existence of a finite critical rewiring probability in the thermodynamic limit, $p_{r,c}^{sq}=0.10(1)$, which naturally defines the attraction basin of the 2D square lattice under the introduction of shortcuts.
 This geometric deformation can be further visualized using the 3D Laplacian projection introduced above.
-As reported in Fig.~\ref{SW-nets}(d), the 2D lattice becomes distorted due to long-range connections, leading to a collapsed Gaussian-like network at the critical value (see insets of Fig.~\ref{SW-nets}(d) and Supplementary Videos).
-A similar behavior is observed for other regular lattices, such as 2D triangular and hexagonal lattices (see Supplemental Material (SM)~\cite{SM}), although with different critical rewiring thresholds: $p_{r,c}^{tr}=0.17(4)$ and $p_{r,c}^{hex}=0.055(10)$, respectively.
+As reported in Fig.~\ref{SW-nets}(d), the 2D lattice becomes distorted due to long-range connections, leading to a collapsed Gaussian-like network at the critical value (see insets of Fig.~\ref{SW-nets}(d) and Supplementary Videos \cite{SM}).
+A similar behavior is observed for other regular lattices, such as 2D triangular and hexagonal lattices (see Appendix \ref{2DApp}), although with different critical rewiring thresholds: $p_{r,c}^{tr}=0.17(4)$ and $p_{r,c}^{hex}=0.055(10)$, respectively.
 Taken together, the disappearance of the short-scale peak in the heat capacity and the Gaussian collapse observed in Laplacian space constitute complementary signatures of a structural phase transition.
 These jointly define the limits of the attraction basin of the LRG structural fixed points.